Ignaz Franz

 Ignaz Franz (born 12 October 1719 in Protzan near Frankenstein; died 19 August 1790 in Breslau) was a German Catholic priest, theologian and composer of church hymns.

 Life

 Franz studied philosophy and theology at the University of Breslau.
 In 1742, after finishing his studies and finishing the compulsory preparatory period, he was ordained as a priest by Prince-Bishop Philipp Ludwig von Sinzendorf.
 Shortly thereafter he was delegated vicar of Glogau in Silesia.

 In 1753, Franz was appointed archpriest in Schlawa, Silesia.
 In 1766 Count Philipp Gotthard von Schaffgotsch called him back to Breslau and appointed him to be the head of the episcopal seminary von Breslau.
 Franz also functioned as the “Assessor for Theological Affairs” at the Apostolic Vicariate.

-Franz passed away in Breslau on 19 August 1790 and is buried there.
+Franz died in Breslau on 19 August 1790 and is buried there.